 Thirteenth is choreographer Peggy Spencer, MBE (1920-2016).
 With her husband Frank, she was famous for the Penge Formation Dancers which appeared frequently on television.
 She was involved with Come Dancing, a show watched by millions and the inspiration for Strictly Come Dancing.
 She taught Rudolf Nureyev to do the tango for Ken Russell’s film Valentino (1977).
 Link with Penge?
 They lived at 12 Percy Road and ran dance classes at Royston Hall.

 Fourteenth is writer H.G.
 Wells (1866-1946), author of The Time Machine and The War of the Worlds.
 Born in Bromley town centre and attending school there at a very young age, he nevertheless spent much of his childhood wandering and playing further afield.
 Link with Penge?
-That and the fact that his family ended up living in ‘a small villa in Penge’ on the death of his father.
+That and the fact that ‘further afield’ meant the woods and meadows of Penge which he was horrified to discover were being invaded by the new build following the transfer of the Crystal Palace to the grounds of the former Penge Place.

 Fifteenth is guitarist Bill Wyman (1936-).
-Wyman was a bass guitarist for the Rolling Stones, 1962-1993, although he had set up his own band before that.
+Wyman was a bass guitarist for the Rolling Stones, 1962-1993, although he had set up his own band before that, The Cliftons.
 The Rolling Stones and the Beatles were bands which dominated British popular music of the sixties.
 Link with Penge?
 He attended Beckenham and Penge Grammar School (now the Kentwood Centre) from 1946 to 1953 and lived in Blenheim Road.

 To be added: Tom Hood, Malcolm Muggeridge and Sid Vicious.